ibm-cloud-docs/dl/faqs.md

 {: #if-i-am-connected-to-a-dl}
 {: faq}

 Yes, you are able to gain access to areas outside of your local market if you choose global routing.
 If this option is not selected, your {{site.data.keyword.dl_short}} traffic is limited to the local market for the PoP or data center location you selected.
-See [Pricing for {{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) for details.

 ## Can I connect to any available region from a given {{site.data.keyword.dl_short}} location?
 {: #can-i-connect-to-any-available-region-from-a-given-dl-location}